 Scatter

 It is not possible to give an accurate "maximum error" figure covering all fastener configurations, since this depends on many factors, including fastener dimensions, fastener material and the type of nut.
 However, as a guide to the order of magnitude of errors, Table 12-2 shows values of 'B' value scatter, for extensometer readings for fasteners of six different diameters that were tested as described in Section 12.4.2 (see also Reference 12.4).
-It should be noted that, for each diameter, different lengths of fastener were tested.
+It is important to note that, for each diameter, different lengths of fastener were tested.
 Since the largest errors are likely to be incurred with the shortest fastener, the minimum length used is quoted.

 It can be seen that the worst cases in this set of tests produced scatter values in the region of 6%, while it is possible in some cases to obtain results within 1%.